 Summary

-The Vauxhall Corsa Electric is a fully-electric version of the new Corsa supermini hatchback.
-It was launched alongside the conventional petrol and diesel models in late 2019, with first UK deliveries arriving in early 2020 just before the UK went into lockdown as a result of the coronavirus pandemic.
+The Vauxhall Corsa Electric is a fully-electric version of the conventional Corsa supermini hatchback.
+It was launched alongside the conventional petrol and diesel models in late 2019, with first UK deliveries arriving in early 2020.

 Up until about Summer 2022, the Corsa Electric was known as the Corsa-e.
-A similar rebranding has been applied to all of the company’s electric models (Mokka, Combo, Vivaro and the forthcoming Astra).
+A similar rebranding has been applied to all of the company’s electric models (Mokka, Combo, Vivaro and Astra).

 The new Corsa and Corsa Electric are the first built under PSA’s ownership of Vauxhall, after previous owners GM sold the brand to PSA in 2017.
 As a result, the Corsa Electric shares most of its components, including its electric motor and battery, with the Peugeot e-208.